dandanio/rootless-podman-quadlets/README.md

 Then pull the image (optional but gives you immediate feedback):

-    podman pull <image-name>   # or let systemd pull it on start
+    podman pull <image-name>
+    # or let systemd pull it on start

 ### 6\.
 Enable and start the container

-    systemctl --user enable --now adguard.service
+    systemctl --user start vert

 Check status:

-    systemctl --user status adguard
+    systemctl --user status vert
     podman ps

-The service will survive reboots and log to the journal (`journalctl --user -u adguard`).
+The service will survive reboots and log to the journal (`journalctl --user -u vert` or `podman logs vert`).

 * * *